 Chuvash-Germanic Language Connections

 Randomly discovered correspondences between the Germanic and Turkic languages could not go unnoticed by linguists who studied the vocabulary and compiled dictionaries of the Turkic languages.
 Especially many linguistic connections between the Chuvash and German languages could be noted by German linguists, but they remained without serious study.
 At least Yu.K.
 Kuzmenko, who often quotes German authors in his work on the history of the early Germans, does not write anything about such a phenomenon (KUZMENKO Yu.K.
 2011).
 In Russia, the fact of German-Chuvash lexical correspondences was first noted by Ashmarin (ASHMARIN N.T.
 1902).
 Later, his examples were supplemented by several other researchers (KORNILOV G.E.
 1973, YEGOROV G. 1993, STETSYUK VALENTYN.
 1998 ).
-According to calculations, about a third of the words in German are considered borrowed from an unknown language (KUZMENKO Yu.K.
+According to calculations, about a third of German words are borrowed from an unknown language (KUZMENKO Yu.K.
 2011: 99-101).
-Some of them may be a pre-Indo-European substrate, but without knowing the exact location of the ancestral home of the Germans and neighboring peoples, establishing the etymology of such words is like looking for a needle in a haystack.
+Some may be a pre-Indo-European substrate, but without knowing the exact location of the ancestral home of the Germans and neighboring peoples, establishing the etymology of such words is like looking for a needle in a haystack.

 The idea about the presence of the Turkic peoples in Eastern Europe in the Bronze Age contraries many established views of science.
 The Turkic languages are traditionally included in the Altaic family on the warrant of the typological relationship (affinity) with the Mongolian languages.
 At the same time, many linguists have found a special closeness between the Chuvash and Mongolic languages.

-Difficulties arise not only because of the lack of sufficient knowledge and methodology for comparing linguistic phenomena but also because of the prejudice that is observed among linguists of different nationalities, voluntarily or involuntarily giving preference to their own or related languages in an effort to find and prove, if not greatness, then at least would have a higher cultural level of their own people in comparison with others in the past, which is fraught with false conclusions
+Difficulties arise not only because of the lack of sufficient knowledge and methodology for comparing linguistic phenomena but also because of the prejudice that is observed among linguists of different nationalities, voluntarily or involuntarily giving preference to their own or related languages to find and prove, if not greatness, then at least would have a higher cultural level of their people in comparison with others in the past, which is fraught with false conclusions

 Erroneous ideas about the history of the development of languages, hastily established at the dawn of linguistics, also lead to a false path of research.
 If, for example, we believe that at a certain time, there was one common parent language of some kindred languages, but in fact, its existence must be attributed to an earlier period, then ignoring the exceptional features of one of the languages will not lead us to the truth.
 In the case of the study of the connections of the Turkic languages with the Indo-European ones, the Chuvash language is often left without attention, the features of which are explained by the far-fetched theory of its origin.
-The use of the graphic-analytical method made it possible to establish not the ancestral home of the Turks in the Transcaucasus, but their subsequent settlements in Eastern Europe between the Dnieper and Don rivers.
+Using the graphic-analytical method made it possible to establish not the ancestral home of the Turks in the Transcaucasus, but their subsequent settlements in Eastern Europe between the Dnieper and Don rivers.
 On this territory, the paternal language of the Turks was divided into separate dialects, from which developed the languages that gave rise to modern ones (STETSYUK VALENTYN.
 1998: 49-52).
-At the same time, the formation of Indo-European languages was taking place in the basin of the Middle Dnieper.
+At the same time, the Indo-European languages were in the basin of the Middle Dnieper.
 The Turks, who were at a higher cultural level of development, had a cultural influence on the Indo-Europeans, traces of which are preserved in languages (see Traces of Contacts between the Türks and Indo-Europeans in Vocabularies).

 From the list of lexical correspondences of the Germanic and Chuvash languages given below, it can be seen that there are not always matches for them in other Turkic languages.
 On the other hand, of all the Germanic words, we find the most correspondence to the Chuvash words in German.
 This special relationship between the German and Chuvash languages must have its own explanation.
 As we can see in the article "Discussion", the ancestors of the Chuvash, the Proto-Bulgarians, lived for a long time in close proximity to the Teutons, and this could be an explanation for the mutual linguistic ties between these two peoples.
 However, later the Anglo-Saxons, who remained on the territory of Ukraine until the Scythian-Sarmatian time, also had to have no less close contacts with the Scytho-Bulgarians.
 This is evidenced by some English words of Turkic origin and some features of English grammar.
 For example, the disappearance of the category of gender in the English language can be explained precisely by the Turkic influence, since the category of gender is absent in the Turkic languages.
 However, there are significantly fewer Chuvash-English language correspondences than Chuvash-German ones.
 Obviously, in addition to the neighborhood, the special connections of the German and Chuvash languages have a reason in the influence of the Turkic substratum.
 As mentioned above Türks as Carriers of the Corded Ware Cultures about five thousand years ago, settled for a short time vast expanses of Central and Northern Europe.
 Their settlements were especially dense on the territory of modern Germany, as evidenced by place names that have survived to our time, which may be of Turkic origin (see the map in the Google system in German below).